bketelsen/mono/sites/bksapper/src/routes/blog/posts/web-assembly-and-go-a-look-to-the-future.md

 ---

 It's no secret that I'm resistant to learning Javascript and frontend development.
 I learned HTML back before CSS was even a thing, and even Javascript came long after I started doing web development.
 When I look at modern web development I shudder; the ecosystem is so confusing for someone who has been out of touch as long as I have.
-Node, webpack, yarn, npm, frameworks, UMD, AMD, arghhh!
+Node, webpack, yarn, npm, frameworks, UMD, AMD, arghhh! <!-- more -->

 I've been watching Web Assembly with anticipation for quite some time, with the hope that it would allow me to write web applications without the typical Javascript build process.